 This post may contain affiliate links, which means I may earn a small commission if you make a purchase through a link.

 Mysterious, colossal, elegant, the Château de Chambord has the honour of being the Loire Valley’s largest castle.
 This spectacular Renaissance-style castle was completed in 1547, with a central keep and four bastion towers linked by walls.
 King Francis I ordered the castle built as a luxury hunting lodge and a show of wealth.
 However, after staying just seven weeks in the Château, the king died.
 Over the next century, difficulties in keeping the enormous residence supplied and heated, as well as its isolated location led to it falling into disrepair.

-King Louis XIV, Le Roi Soleil, began restoration works in the 17th century, but over the subsequent centuries the Château was abandoned again.
+King Louis XIV, Le Roi Soleil, approved restoration works in the 17th century, but over the subsequent centuries the Château was abandoned again.
 It saw activity during the second world war, where it housed artworks evacuated from the Louvre, and even had an American bomber crash land on its lawn.
 Today, the restored castle is one of the biggest tourist draws of the region.

 Visit Le Château de Chambord if you want a great day trip from Paris (2 1/2 hours drive from Paris)